MarcusWolschon/AdvancedRecipes/docs/install/manual.md

 `/var/www/recipes/bin/pip3.9 install -r requirements.txt`

+- you may find that you need to install some "-dev" packages or python features the first time.
+- if you have issues with "python-ldap" and missing header files or needing a C compiler first, you may want to replace "python-ldap==3.4.0" and "django-auth-ldap==4.0.0" with "django-python3-ldap" in requirements.txt

 You will also need to install front end requirements and build them.
 For this navigate to the `./vue`folder and run

 ```shell